intentee/paddler.intentee.com/content/api/inference-service/continue-from-raw-prompt.md

 ### Success

-Stream of tokens in the reponse body.
+Stream of tokens in the response body.
 Each token is a JSON object:

 ```JSON
 {